The Truth About Using Glycolic Acid On Your Underarms

 The experts weigh in on underarm use of this toner

-Experts seem to all agree on the fact that there is no way that glycolic acid could replace your deodorant.
-Dr. Ana bluntly insisted to Refinery29, "I am not a fan of this trend at all and would definitely recommend sticking to tried and tested deodorants (masking odor) or antiperspirants (reducing sweat) formulations with research behind their use.
+Experts seem to agree that there's no way glycolic acid can entirely replace your deodorant.
+On this, Dr. Ana bluntly insisted to Refinery29, "I am not a fan of this trend at all and would definitely recommend sticking to tried and tested deodorants (masking odor) or antiperspirants (reducing sweat) formulations with research behind their use.
 Skincare should be backed by science, not trends."